racanellij/binary_classification/README.md

 Prerequisites

 It would be helpful for you to know a bit about machine learning concepts and best practices.
-Knowledge of the risks associated with overfitting models, monitoring model statistics, neural networks, and machine learning best practices will be helpful but are not necessary.
+Knowledge of the risks associated with overfitting models, monitoring model statistics, and neural networks would be helpful but are not necessary.

 You don't need any software to view the analysis.